uulm-ai/moodle-md/testsuite/example-input/example.md

 > If you cant figure it out, think harder!

 ##Answers {.truefalse}
-- true: each answer is a single bullet point
+- 100: each answer is a single bullet point
     > because
-+ false: this is a wrong answer
+- 0: this is a wrong answer
     > bacon

 #Second Question
 To be or not to be?

 ##Answers {.truefalse}
-- +: to be
+- 100: to be
-- -: not to be
+- 0: not to be